Types of Shares

 Shared Legacy Farms CSA offers several membership share options for 2014.
 We have 200 vegetable shares, 100 fruit shares, and 75 egg shares available this year.
-Online registration for the public will begin October 20, 2013 for the 2014 season after our current customer base finishes Early Bird Registration.
+Online registration for the public will begin October 20, 2013 for the 2014 season.
 This year, fruit and egg shares are only available to customers who purchase a vegetable share.
 To sign up, find the SIGN UP HERE button on our home page.
 Payment is made via check and mailed to our farm address.

 - ORGANIC VEGETABLE SHARE (FAMILY-SIZE)